ggold7046/pytorch/README.md

 **CUDA based build**

-In this mode PyTorch computations will leverage your GPU via CUDA for faster number crunching
+In this mode, PyTorch computations will leverage your GPU via CUDA for faster number crunching

 [NVTX](https://docs.nvidia.com/gameworks/content/gameworkslibrary/nvtx/nvidia_tools_extension_library_nvtx.htm) is needed to build Pytorch with CUDA.
-NVTX is a part of CUDA distributive, where it is called "Nsight Compute".
+NVTX is a part of the CUDA distribution, where it is called "Nsight Compute".
 To install it onto an already installed CUDA run CUDA installation once again and check the corresponding checkbox.
 Make sure that CUDA with Nsight Compute is installed after Visual Studio.

-Currently, VS 2017 / 2019, and Ninja are supported as the generator of CMake.
-If `ninja.exe` is detected in `PATH`, then Ninja will be used as the default generator, otherwise, it will use VS 2017 / 2019.
+CMake generators are currently supported by Visual Studio 2017 or 2019 and Ninja.
+If `ninja.exe` is detected in the `PATH`, then Ninja will be used as the default generator, otherwise, it will use VS 2017 / 2019.
 <br/> If Ninja is selected as the generator, the latest MSVC will get selected as the underlying toolchain.

 Additional libraries such as